Last Updated on April 17, 2023

 These dogs have short hair and a high desire to work, so they are best for an active family.

-23. Malinois Greyhound
+23. Belgian Malinois and Greyhound mix (AKA Malinois Greyhound)

 When you mix a Belgian Malinois and Greyhound, you get a medium to large dog with a dense, wiry, short coat.